osbox68/Repo/06-Projects/06-Payment-with-Stripe/README.md

 Remember that at this point, your core user journey should essentially be complete.
 If it's not, finishing that should be your priority.
 If it is complete, or pretty much complete, you can discuss amongst your team what features to prioritize with the remaining time.

-#### Timeline
+### Timeline
 Quick note on the schedule: There will be no coding done on Demo Day.
 The session before Demo Day will be the Dress Rehearsal, and your app needs to be basically completed at that point.
 Additionally, the presenter(s) will need to spend time perfecting the user journey and pitch prior to the Dress Rehearsal.
-That means there isn't actually that much time left overall... make sure to use it wisely!
+That means there isn't actually that much time left overall... so make sure to use it wisely!

 ## Resources